Lizstar64/Lizstar64.github.io/_posts/2025-11-09-LizstartrekEnt2-4.md

 <img src="https://imgur.com/ldzddLn.png" alt="trek">

 When he DOES talk to Phlox about it, finally, he's like "I was told to never fuck another man's wife and I can't change that".
-Of course, it's all about the WOMAN in this.
+Of course, it's all about the MAN in this.
+The woman doesn't matter at all, it's all about the other man.
 Phlox LITERALLY says "Your loss", which is funny.
 Fucking conservative southern man hangups.

 <img src="https://imgur.com/mRVlfs7.png" alt="trek">